tarmack/vim-python-ftplugin/README.md

 ### The `g:python_auto_complete_variables` option

-Controls automatic completion of variables after typing a dot.
+Controls automatic completion of variables after typing a dot or `from <module> import<Space>`.
 Disabled by default.

 ## Contact